Successful content marketing requires building a good email list. Here’s an obvious but overlooked method of lead generation to help you.

 “It’s all about the list.”

-That’s what Brian Gardner told me in an incredibly insightful conversation we had last year.
+That’s what my friend Brian Gardner told me in an incredibly insightful conversation we had last year.
 To paraphrase a political cliche, “It’s the list, stupid.”

 Yeah, that page.
 It has been used by others in the past as an opportunity to prevent the user from turning into a bounce by offering search, site links, and archives.
-But a lead generator?
+But lead generation?
 Who’d’ve thunk it?

 Kim Doyal, that’s who.